edamametechnologies/edamame_posture_action/README.md

    - If `create_custom_whitelists` is true, generates a whitelist from the current network sessions.
    - If `custom_whitelists_path` is provided, saves the whitelist to this file.
    - Otherwise, outputs the whitelist JSON to the action log.
+   - Process and username metadata observed in sessions are intentionally omitted so that generated entries stay stable across runs.
    - Limited functionality on Windows due to licensing constraints.

 16. **Apply custom whitelist**